-By Dave Kauppi, CBI and James R. Brennan, CHE
+By Dave Kauppi, CBI, President MidMarket Capital

-As an M & A advisor, we regularly dialogue with the top executives in the industry.
-We have to chuckle when we reach a decision maker with a large HIT company and he says, "We have a corporate policy that we do not buy companies."
+As a Merger and Acquisition advisor, we regularly dialogue with the top executives in the information technology industry.
+We have to chuckle when we reach a decision maker with a large IT company and he says, "We have a corporate policy that we do not buy companies."
 Does this guy read the industry publications?
-Did he miss the latest HIMSS Conference?
-Things on the first floor of the San Diego Convention Center were pretty much the same - the usual suspects.
-The convention, however, had grown to 1100 exhibitors and the overflow required almost the entire second floor.

-That was fun.
-What energy.
-It kind of reminded me of the old dot com days.
-Lots of money, talent, ideas, hope, energy, and potential successful businesses.
-This is the innovation environment in HIT and any large company that feels it can keep pace with this force through internal development efforts alone is headed down the path of extinction.
+Is his company's development group that good?
+Does he understand the first mover advantage or window of opportunity?
+We have gotten past the dizzying array of dot com product introductions, but the pace of technology introduction has again returned to robust levels.
+Any large company that feels it can keep pace with this force through internal development efforts alone is headed down the path of extinction.

-Almost everyone will agree that information technology will be a primary driver of controlling costs in the healthcare industry.
-There is, however, a huge paradox in this market.
-The institutional buyers of that technology are relatively conservative late adapters.
-This prevents the expected innovation and commercial success that should naturally follow the resources and passion of these HIMSS innovators.
+Almost everyone will agree that information technology will be a primary driver of controlling costs in U.S. industry.
+Technology is our answer to remaining competitive in this world economy.
+A great deal of the technology development is coming from small, entrepreneurial, nimble, low overhead companies.
+There is, however, a huge paradox in the market.
+The institutional buyers of technology are relatively conservative late adapters.
+This prevents the expected innovation and commercial success that should naturally follow the innovation and passion of these small technology innovators.